Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hoover Dam and Mike O'Callaghan-Pat Tillman Memorial Bridge in the US - Photo: WIKIPEDIA

 The Earth's pole shift can be traced back to two major waves of dam building around the world .
 The first major wave occurred in North America and Europe during the 19th and early 20th centuries.
-The second major wave occurred across Asia and East Africa in the second half of the 20th century.
+Then, the second major wave occurred across Asia and East Africa in the second half of the 20th century.

 In a new study, planetary scientists at Harvard University discovered the problem by looking at global data on 6,862 dams built around the world between 1835 and 2011.
 From there, the team calculated how much water the dams contained, how the water reshaped the Earth's mass distribution, and whether it was enough to shift the poles.

 "The fact that we're holding water in dams is not only drawing water from the ocean, which lowers global sea levels, but it's also redistributing the mass differently around the globe.
-We're not going into a new ice age because the poles are shifting by about a meter, but it's really affecting sea levels," said Natasha Valencic, lead author of the study and a graduate student at Harvard.
+We're not going into a new ice age because the poles are shifting by about a meter, but it's really affecting sea levels," said Natasha Valencic, lead author of the study and a PhD student at Harvard.

 For example, China’s Three Gorges Dam, the world’s largest hydroelectric dam, is so large that it could significantly affect the Earth’s rotation.
 According to NASA, China’s mega-dam can hold 40 cubic kilometers of water, enough to shift the Earth’s poles by about 2 centimeters.